Nykaa Q4 profit more than halves to Rs 7.57 cr | Business

 - India

-FSN E-Commerce, which operates under the Nykaa brand, on Friday reported a decline of about 57 per cent in its consolidated profit to Rs 7.57 crore for the fourth quarter ended March 2022.
+FSN E-Commerce, which operates under the Nykaa brand, on Friday reported a decline of about 57 per cent in its consolidated profit to Rs 7.57 crore for the fourth quarter ended March 2022, mainly account of new investments.

 The company had registered a profit of Rs 17.9 crore in the same period a year ago.